Who was Alex Pretti, the nurse shot dead by federal agents in Minneapolis?

 - list 3 of 3US Justice Department probes Minnesota officials amid migration raids

-The Department of Homeland Security characterised the incident on Saturday as an attack, saying a Border Patrol agent fired in self-defence after a man approached with a handgun and violently resisted attempts to disarm him.
+The Department of Homeland Security characterised the incident on Saturday as an attack, saying a Border Patrol agent fired in self-defence after a man approached agents with a handgun and violently resisted attempts to disarm him.

 Witnesses and Pretti’s family reject that claim, however, while bystander videos from the scene also appear to contradict the account.